 During the building of my own brand, it was easy to reach the conclusion that one of my own core values is listening.
 Sometimes I think that sounds a bit clumsy as a value and I can't think of a better way to say it but nonetheless, it's a vital part of what I do and how I help clients to create brand stories that really feel like them and that motivate and excite them to get out and talk about their businesses.

-There's a reason my website states up front that 'my mission is to listen hard and ‘get’ the essence of you' and that is because your brand story is never going to be my interpretation of you.
+My mission is to listen hard and ‘get’ the essence of you because your brand story is never going to be my interpretation of you.
 If we work together, expect me to do a whole lot of scribbling as we speak, because if I've done my job correctly, everything that makes up your brand communications is going to come from you; my job is just to dig out the right information and help you articulate it in a way that feels and sounds like you.

 So if you're currently working with a brand storyteller or a brand designer and you're not sure you're being heard, pause the process and clarify how that can be rectified before you go any further so you can build the brand your business deserves.